Who we are

-We are regulated by the Solicitors Regulation Authority, but we are not authorised to advise on financial and investment matters.
+We are not authorised to advise on financial and investment matters.
 We may therefore have to refer you to someone who is authorised.

 If you are unhappy about any aspect of the service you have received you should contact the personal dealing with your case in writing or by telephone with full details of your complaint.
 We will investigate the matter promptly and thoroughly and provide a written response.
 We will also provide a copy of our complaints procedure on request.
 If you are still unhappy, you should refer the matter to our Senior Director, Alan Thompson, who will review the handling of your complaint and report back to you in writing.

-Our directors are solicitors qualified in England and Wales.
-We are regulated by the Solicitors Regulation Authority.
-The SRA's professional conduct rules can be viewed here.
+We are regulated by the Institute of Chartered Accountants in England and Wales.
+The ICAEW's professional conduct rules can be viewed here.

 Declining to act